 Controlling drug trafficking

 The Pompidou Group’s Airports Group assists customs and police officers across member states in controlling drug trafficking in airports and general aviation.
-The PG also facilitates co-operation between law enforcement agencies and private industries in tackling drug precursor diversion and monitoring the drug trade online.
+The Group also facilitates co-operation between law enforcement agencies and private industries in tackling drug precursor diversion and monitoring the drug trade online.

 Criminal justice and prisons

-The Pompidou Group’s Criminal Justice and Prison Programme supports governments in developing evidence-based criminal justice policies and comprehensive drug treatment systems in prisons.
+The Pompidou Group’s Criminal Justice and Prison Programme supports governments in developing evidence-informed criminal justice policies and comprehensive drug treatment systems in prisons.
 The various projects carried out under the Programme have supported governments, public administrations and civil society organisations in improving drug treatment programmes and the social re-integration of detainees with a history of drug use in an effort to reduce relapse and recidivism.

 Drug prevention and education